Save to My DOJO

 The other reason why it is so important for an organization to protect its data that resides within the Microsoft 365 cloud is that although Microsoft does indeed go to great lengths to protect the Microsoft 365 cloud, there are still a number of ways that data could potentially be lost.

 Ransomware represents one of the single biggest threats to SharePoint data.
 At one time, ransomware was designed to target the contents of the victim’s hard drive.
 Over time, however, ransomware has evolved into something far more sophisticated.
 While it is true that ransomware capabilities vary from one type of ransomware to the next, any data repository that a user is connected to could potentially be at risk of being encrypted.
 This includes data that is hosted on SharePoint sites.
-Regular backups are easily the best defense against the damage caused by a ransomware attack.
+Regular backups are easily the best defence against the damage caused by a ransomware attack.

 A data loss event does not necessarily have to stem from malicious activity.
 A user may delete a file by accident, or perhaps overwrite good data with something that is incorrect.
 SharePoint has native versioning capabilities, as well as a recycle bin, and both of these features (which will be discussed later on) can help a user to get their data back if a file was accidentally deleted or modified.
 Even so, these tools have their limitations.
 If a user were to accidentally delete a file, for example, the recycle bin will only store the file for so long.
 The user must realize that the file was gone and retrieve it from the recycle bin before the retention period expires.